cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/labs/bundle-management.md

 ## GitOps for CloudBees CI Configuration Bundles

-In this lab we will create a Jenkins Pipeline to automatically update our controllers' configuration bundles whenever any changes are committed.
+In this lab we will create a Jenkins Pipeline to automatically update our controllers' configuration bundles whenever any changes are committed to the GitHub branch for the controller's configuration bundle.

 1. Navigate to the `configuration-bundles` repository in your workshop GitHub Organization.
 2. Next click on the **Add file** button and then select **Create new file**. ![Create new file in GitHub](github-create-new-file.png?width=50pc)